-Although inequality aversion seems important in some contexts - particularly where resources are "manna from heaven", many experiments also reveal inequality acceptance, particularly in situations where available resources are linked to the discretionary production choices of individuals.
-Many people reward effort or productivity when making distributive choices, i.e., they are choice egalitarian or meritocratic.
-However, across the contexts that we have considered, there are also other prevalent fairness positions, such as egalitarians, who object to inequalities regardless of how they come about, and libertarians, who accept market allocations and object to redistribution regardless of how inequality comes about.
+Although inequality aversion seems important in some contexts - particularly where resources are "manna from heaven", many experiments also reveal inequality acceptance - particularly in situations where available resources are linked to effort or productivity.
+However, across the contexts that we have considered, there are also other prevalent fairness positions, such as the egalitarian, that holds that all inequalities are unfair regardless of how they come about, and the libertarian, that holds that market allocations are fair and equalizing policies should be limited regardless of how inequality comes about.